ben-houghton-zz/azureforpython/Workshop-SentimentAnalysisFunction.md

  You now have a fully functioning API that you have built that you can use to determine the sentiment analysis or keywords of a corpus of text.

+### Now build some code in your Azure Notebook to call the API you've built with a payload of text to analyse